samdk/drawbridge/README.md

 Install from npm: express, socket.io, mysql

 You'll need to create a database.
-Once that's done, put username/password info in config.js, and load in the scheme from the included db dump:
+Once that's done, put username/password info in config.js, and load in the schema from the included db dump:

     mysql -u USERNAME -p DBNAME < sql/drawbridge_base.sql